 - Emotional: By practicing mindfulness, you can experience peace of mind and find calm ways to solve your problems.

 - Discipline: Yoga encourages self-discipline by becoming something that you must strive to be dedicated to.
 It can become a replacement for addiction.

 - Physical: Yoga increases flexibility and will strengthen muscles.

 - Circulation: You may find when practicing yoga that you will be able to think more clearly; it lowers your blood pressure and allows more oxygen to get to the brain.

 - Stress: Yoga is a great way to let go of mental and physical stress because of the combination of mindfulness and stretching.

-Yoga in recovery can be very beneficial for a person’s mind, body, and spirit.
-Per Wickstrom, the founder of Behavioral Rehabilitation Services Rehab Center, believes that a natural approach to overcoming addiction gives them a solid foundation to long-term sobriety and anything that can connect the mind, body, and spirit (such as yoga) is a great way to overcome addiction.
+Yoga in addiction recovery can be very beneficial for a person’s mind, body, and spirit.
+Per Wickstrom, the founder of Behavioral Rehabilitation Services Rehab Center, believes that a natural approach to overcoming addiction gives them a solid foundation to long-term sobriety.
+Anything that can connect the mind, body, and spirit (such as yoga) is a great way to overcome addiction.

 If you or a loved one are suffering from addiction, add yoga to your treatment plan.
 Practice it alone or with friends to experience the many added benefits that come along with it.
 Find the right poses and methods for you so that you may experience the benefits in the most effective way!